Septic Tank Installation Cost Calculator

 Frequently Asked Questions

-How do I know what size I need?
+How do I know what size tank is needed?

 How long does a septic system last?

 Concrete tanks can last 40+ years.
-Leads/drain fields typically last 20-30 years depending on maintenance and soil.
+The drain field (leach field) typically lasts 20–30 years depending on soil conditions and maintenance.